title>Geog387 GIS Visualization Syllabus

 The table below lists a previous semester's topics and assignments (approximately) by week.

 Read: Slocum ch 1, 2, & 3; Wikipedia: "Scientific Visualization" and "Geovisualization"; Brewer DBM ch 1; Robinson Forward, I, II

 |2||Getting started using a GIS

 Lab: ArcGIS Overview; Basic use of ArcGIS; Export map images.
-Make and export some maps.
+Make, export and post maps on your website.

 |3||GIS & Conceptual Data modelling